kubernetes-sigs/kro/website/docs/docs/concepts/15-instances.md

     LOG_LEVEL: debug
 ```

-:::tip The spec fields of a Instance correspond to the parameters defined in the
+:::tip The spec fields of an Instance correspond to the parameters defined in the
 ResourceGroup. :::

 ## The reconciliation loop